kilpkonn/msc-thesis/main.typ

 The correspondence is used in proof assistants such as Coq and Isabelle and also in dependently typed languages such as Agda and Idris.
 The idea is to state a proposition as a type and then prove it by producing a value of the given type, as explained in @propositions-as-types.

-For example, if we have addition on natural numbers defined in Idris as shown in @idirs-add-nat.
+For example, if we have an addition on natural numbers defined in Idris as shown in @idirs-add-nat.
 #figure(
 sourcecode()[
 ```hs